Mendocino County, California: Overview

-As of February 2021, the California Secretary of State reports that Mendocino County has 54,505 registered voters.
-Of those, 26,648 (48.9%) are registered Democratic; 11,387 (20.9%) are registered Republican; 4,389 (8.1%) are registered with other political parties, and 12,082 (22.1%) declined to state a political party.
+As of November 2025, the Mendocino County Clerk reports that Mendocino County has 53,936 registered voters.
+Of those, 25,192 (46.9%) are registered Democratic; 12,544 (23.4%) are registered Republican; 4,788 (8.1%) are registered with other political parties, and 11,145 (20.8%) declined to state a political party.

 In 2000, Mendocino County voters approved Measure G, which calls for the decriminalization of marijuana when used and cultivated for personal use.
 Measure G passed with a 58% majority vote, making it the first county in the United States to declare prosecution of small-scale marijuana offenses the "lowest priority" for local law enforcement.
 Measure G does not protect individuals who cultivate, transport or possess marijuana for sale.
 However, Measure G was passed at the local government level affecting only Mendocino County, and therefore does not affect existing state or federal laws.
 The city of Berkeley has had a similar law (known as the Berkeley Marijuana Initiative II) since 1979 which has generally been found to be unenforceable.

 In 2008, the Mendocino County Board of Supervisors placed Measure B on the June 3 county-wide ballot.
 After three months of hard-fought campaigning and national attention, voters narrowly approved "B", which repealed the provisions of 2000's Measure G. However, opponents of Measure B intend to continue the challenge in court, as the wording of Measure B relies heavily on S.B.
 420's state limitations which were recently ruled unconstitutional by the California supreme court.
 On July 3, the Sheriff and District Attorneys offices announced that they would not be enforcing the new regulations for the time being, citing pending legal challenges and conflicts with existing state law.

 In April 2009, Sheriff Tom Allman issued his department's medical marijuana enforcement policy, which includes the provisions of Measure B and also cites the California Supreme Court Ruling narrowly defining "caregiver" in the state's medical marijuana law.

 In 2004, Measure H was passed in Mendocino County with a 56% majority, making it the first county in the United States to ban the production and cultivation of genetically modified organisms.

 On November 4, 2008, Mendocino County voted 63.1% against Proposition 8 which amended the California Constitution to define marriage as a union between one man and one woman.